ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 ---
 ### Training Data
 Training data is a set of data used to train a machine learning model.
 Training data is used to train a machine learning model to make predictions.
 For example, a set of images of cats and dogs could be used to train a machine learning model to classify images of cats and dogs.
 In ml5.js, training data is often used to train a custom machine learning model.

+---
+### Terminal
+A terminal is a command line interface that is used to run commands on a computer.
+In ml5.js, a terminal is often used to run a local development server.

 #### **U**
 ---